khajdari/WhoopsPay/juice-shop-deployment-guide.md

 ### 1. Complete Purchase Flow
 1. Add items to basket in Juice Shop
 2. Go to checkout
-3. Select "PayPwned" payment method
+3. Select "WhoopsPay" payment method
-4. Complete order - should redirect to PayPwned
+4. Complete order - should redirect to WhoopsPay
-5. Login to PayPwned if not authenticated
+5. Login to WhoopsPay if not authenticated
 6. Approve or reject payment
 7. Verify redirect back to Juice Shop with result